A stochastic agent-based extension of the GSM2 model for particle therapy: cell-cycle dynamics, dose-rate dependence, and fractionation effects: Discussion

-Agent-based modelling has been applied productively in cancer biology to study tumour growth, immune interactions, and treatment response \cite{Cogno2024ABMReview, Norton2019MultiscaleABM, west2023agent}, but its application to particle therapy has remained more limited.
-Existing models have largely focused on photon irradiation or simplified particle irradiation scenarios \cite{jalalimanesh2017simulation, kempf2015spatio}, and the few ABM studies addressing particle beams have generally been confined to protons, specific energy ranges, or small cell populations \cite{Cogno2024LungFibrosis, Kunz2024AMBER, garcia2024topas}.
-The present framework extends this landscape by grounding the single-cell biological response in \GSM{}, which has been validated across a broad range of LET values and particle species \cite{bordieri2024validation}, making it applicable to any ions within a single consistent formulation.
-By embedding \GSM{} within a next-event, continuous-time Markov architecture, the model resolves individual cells across all stages of the radiation response — from local energy release and DNA damage induction through repair, cell-cycle progression, and spatial reorganisation, while remaining computationally tractable, as discussed below.
+The present framework extends this landscape by grounding the single-cell biological response in \GSM{}, which has been validated across a broad range of LET values and particle species \cite{bordieri2024validation}, thereby making it applicable to any ion within a single, consistent formulation.
+By embedding \GSM{} within a next-event, continuous-time Markov architecture, the model resolves individual cells across all stages of the radiation response — from local energy release and DNA damage induction through repair, cell-cycle progression, and spatial reorganization, while remaining computationally tractable, as discussed below.
 The biological accuracy of the model is inherited from \GSM{}, whose predictions for cell survival have been validated against experimental data for multiple cell lines and irradiation conditions \cite{cordoni2021generalized, cordoni2022cell, missiaggia2024cell, bordieri2024validation}.
-The present results are qualitatively consistent with this validation: Figures~\ref{fig:total_cells} and \ref{fig:spheroid_3d_carbon} confirm that carbon ions produce a more pronounced and spatially extended depletion of the tumour spheroid compared with protons at the same energy per nucleon, in line with the higher LET and biological effectiveness of heavy ions \cite{Helm2023HighLET}.
+The present results are qualitatively consistent with this validation: Figures~\ref{fig:total_cells} and \ref{fig:spheroid_3d_carbon} confirm that carbon ions produce a more pronounced and spatially extended depletion of the tumor spheroid compared with protons at the same energy per nucleon, in line with the higher LET and biological effectiveness of heavy ions \cite{Helm2023HighLET}.